corda/corda/docs/source/hello-world-introduction.rst

 Our use-case
 ------------
-We will write a CorDapp to model IOUs on the ledger.
+We will write a CorDapp to model IOUs on the blockchain.
 Each IOU – short for “I O(we) (yo)U” – will record the fact that one node owes another node a certain amount.
 This simple CorDapp will showcase several key benefits of Corda as a blockchain platform:

 * **Privacy** - Since IOUs represent sensitive information, we will be taking advantage of Corda's ability to only share